danforthcenter/plantcv/docs/pipeline_parallel.md

 config.save_config("config.json")
 ```

 The code above saves a text configuration file in JSON format using the built-in defaults for parameters.
-Open this
-file with your favorite text editor and adjust the parameters as needed.
-Alternatively, the parameters can be modified
+The parameters can be modified
 directly in Python as demonstrated in the [WorkflowConfig documentation](parallel_config.md).
 A configuration can be
 saved at any time using the `save_config` method to save for later use.
+Alternatively, open the saved config
+file with your favorite text editor and adjust the parameters as needed.

 Some notes on JSON format:
 * Like Python, string variables (e.g. "VIS") need to be in quotes.
 * Unlike Python, `true` and `false` in JSON are lowercase.
 * `None` in Python translates to `null` in JSON
 * `\` characters need to be escaped in JSON e.g. `\d` in Python becomes `\\d` in JSON
+* There are no comments in JSON

 Differences between JSON and Python will be automatically converted appropriately if you make changes to the config in Python and then use `save_config`.